ricardomattos05/rent-a-car/README.md

 2. **Visualization**

-Start the dashboard by executing src/app.py and access via your browser at the specified address with the command:
+Start the dashboard by accessing this [url](http://rentcardash.duckdns.org:8050/) or executing src/app.py and access via your browser at the specified address with the command:

 ```
 make docker-app